-Purdue University Residences houses approximately 13,000 residential students, one of the largest collegiate on-campus residential communities in the country.
+Purdue University Residences houses approximately 14,000 residential students, one of the largest collegiate on-campus residential communities in the country.
 University Residences created neighborhoods in order for students and staff to feel they are a part of smaller community making it easier to know people and “feel at home.”
 Buildings in each neighborhood share commonalities such as similar physical presence and location on campus.
 In addition, there are common traditions and themes that are apparent in each neighborhood.
-Structurally, an Assistant Director and a Residential Learning & Neighborhood Coordinatior (RLNC) is responsible for the vision and direction of a neighborhood with other residential life professional staff helping support the neighborhood development.
+Structurally, an Assistant Director is responsible for the vision and direction of a neighborhood with other residential life professional staff helping support the neighborhood development.

-Due to the overwhelming success of Legacy Lane, Residential Life has developed a total of 5 neighborhoods.
+Residential Life has developed a total of 5 neighborhoods.
 This is an exciting time as these neighborhoods have been named with student support and visions for each unique neighborhood are being created.
-There is The District of Tradition, The Mosaic Mile, The Apartments, and of course Legacy Lane.

 - Parking Pass

 - Partner Friendly Benefits